solutionsanz/devops/OCI/provisionBuildServerEnv/README.md

     - limit your blast radius
     - avoid the overlapping subnet problem, especially if you need to make a hybrid deployment
     - plan your scalability, HA and failover capabilities
-- Optional pre-configured public bastion instances across all 3 ADs.
-The bastion instances has the following configurable features:
+- Optional pre-configured public compute instances across all 3 ADs.
+The compute instances has the following configurable features:
     - oci-cli installed, optionally upgraded and pre-configured
-    - convenient output of how to access the bastion instances
+    - convenient output of how to access the compute instances
-    - choice of AD location for the bastion instance(s) to avoid problems with service limits/shapes, particularly when using trial accounts
+    - choice of AD location for the compute instance(s) to avoid problems with service limits/shapes, particularly when using trial accounts

 ## Pre-reqs